AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/python-packages.rst

    myList = [0, 1, 2, 3]

 In order to use arrays, we will utilize the NumPy package, which comes with the Anaconda installation.
 Like the ``math`` package, NumPy has to be imported into your code.
-Typically, we will import it via ``aide_design.play`` as ``np`` as you will see in a lot of AguaClara code.
+Typically, we will import it via ``aguaclara.play`` as ``np`` as you will see in a lot of AguaClara code.
 To turn my list into an array, I would simply write this code:

 .. code-block:: python

-   from aide_design.play import*
+   from aguaclara.play import*
    myArray = np.array(myList)

 To make a 2D array, I can use the same ``np.array()`` command.
 Below is an example of how to make a 2D array.